• Home

 Whether for aircraft engine blades, gas turbine blades, compressor blades, vanes or steam turbine blades, the final finishing stage directly influences aerodynamic efficiency, coating performance and component lifetime.

-IMM Maschinenbau develops CNC and manual finishing solutions for turbine blade production, covering leading edge preparation, trailing edge finishing, profile polishing and controlled stock removal in turbine blade production after milling.
+IMM Maschinenbau develops CNC and manual finishing solutions for turbine blade production, covering leading edge preparation, trailing edge finishing, profile polishing and controlled stock removal in turbine blade production after milling, forging or casting.

 manual turbine blade grinding and polishing using abrasive belt machine